 Here’s an average of how much hockey gear costs

 For a skater who’s buying a full set of new hockey gear, the cost will be from $400 to $1000, or more.
-According to the website New To Hockey, the price depends on all the individual components’ quality, as professional grade increases the cost.
+The price of your gear depends on all the individual components’ quality, as professional-grade increases the cost.

 The price of the gear can drop if you buy a combination of new and used.
 In this condition, equipment will cost from $300 to $500, and purchasing all used can cost $200 to $300.

 What’s the cost of hockey equipment cost for younger players?